samfiera/SecureCTF/README.md

    python app.py
    ```

-5. Access the application at `http://localhost:8080`
+5. Access the application at `http://localhost:(whatever port it says)`

 ## Development Timeline